US average mortgage rates fall

 The average fee on 30-year fixed-rate mortgages was unchanged this week at 0.5 point.
 The fee on 15-year mortgages held steady at 0.4 point.

-The average rate for five-year adjustable-rate mortgages declined to 3.98 percent from 4 percent last week.
-The fee fell to 0.2 point from 0.3 point.
+The average rate for five-year adjustable-rate mortgages dropped to 3.83 percent from 3.98 percent last week.
+The fee rose to 0.3 point from 0.2 point.

 (0) comments